tgjones/HlslTools/src/ShaderTools.VSCode/README.md

 ### System requirements

-HLSL Tools currently only works on Windows x64.
-There are plans to support macOS and Linux in future versions.
+To use HLSL Tools you need to be on Windows x64 or macOS.
+Linux support will come in a future version.

 ### Why use HLSL Tools?